 I am a researcher in haptics and audio, and a software developer at heart.
 A couple of years ago I made a graceful exit from academia to flirt with applications of my skillset in the industry, and have since been doing contract work on various projects.
 I am always on the lookout for interesting projects at the intersection of media (visual/audio/haptic signals) and machine learning.

-I’ve lived in 4 countries in the last 7 years, but my current residence is in Utrecht, Netherlands.
+I’ve lived in 4 countries in the last 10 years, but my current residence is in Utrecht, Netherlands.

 Latest work:

 • For NavInfo Europe, development of scenario extraction methods for highway driving using computer vision.
 Road reconstruction, vehicle detection, and event identification.
 The work is a mix of modern ML and classic CV methods, using technologies such as PyTorch, OpenCV, and Scikit-Learn.
+A major contribution was estimation of road topology from dashcam video feeding a birds-eye view projection into a BiLSTM-CRF model trained on highway map data.

 Previous highlights: